Morwenn/cpp-sort/docs/Miscellaneous-utilities.md

 };
 ```

-It is equivalent to the proposed `std::identity` from the [Ranges TS](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4560.pdf) and will probably be replaced by the standard function object the day it makes its way into the standard.
+It is equivalent to the C++20 [`std::identity`](https://en.cppreference.com/w/cpp/utility/functional/identity).
+Wherever the documentation mentions special handling of `utility::identity`, the same support is provided for `std::identity` when it is available.

 This header also provides additional function objects implementing basic unary operations.
 These functions objects are designed to be used as *size policies* with `dynamic_buffer` and similar classes.
 The following function objects are available:
 * `half`: returns the passed value divided by 2.